gavanderhoorn/rep/rep-xxxx.rst

 Additionally: the purpose of ``tool0`` is to encode the location of an all-zeros or unconfigured tool frame.
 As such, any changes to it would make it no longer a default frame and would defeat its purpose.

-Application Specific Tool Frames
+Application-Specific Tool Frames
 --------------------------------

-It is strongly discouraged to use ``toolN`` names for application-specific tool frames, even if such naming is used by the robot controller.
+It is strongly discouraged to use ``toolN`` names for application-specific tool frames, even if such a naming scheme is used by the robot controller(s) an application targets.

-Rationale: calibration is almost always relative to ``flange`` anyway, and it facilitates reuse of existing robot and eef support pkgs ()

-TODO: finish.
+These names have very little semantic value, and the purpose of such TF frames cannot be properly understood without access to additional information external to a model itself.

+Names with low semantic value are to be avoided in general, but in the case of robot tool frames this is especially important: use of an incorrect tool frame alone could lead to unexpected motion planning results which when executed could result in dangerous situations.

+Users should therefor introduce additional frames to function as tool frames and give them appropriate names.
+Any name is acceptable, as long as it is semantically meaningful and follows the naming guidelines for ROS resources as described in [#wiki_naming]_.

+As explained in the `tool0`_ section, application-specific tool frames should be made siblings of the ``tool0`` frame and, as such, children of ``flange``.
+Not using ``tool0`` as parent avoids introducing additional rotations (to resolve alignment issues due to ``tool0`` not adhering to REP-103) and facilitates reuse of frame data imported from robot controllers and external devices (such as tool frame calibration results, as such results are often relative to the robot's flange).

+Finally: while this REP cannot prevent users from using names with low semantic value, ignoring this recommendation should be well justified and documented.

 Dual-arm or Multi-group Robots